meain/vim-printer/README.md

 let g:vim_printer_print_above_keybinding = '<leader>P'
 ```

-You can add new languages own your own by using.
+You can add new languages or override existing by using:
-The ones you add will be combined with the existing ones.

 > The text inside `{$}` will be replaced by the variable